01. Can Hep B or Hep C be spread within a household?

 02. What is the risk of a pregnant woman passing Hep B or Hep C to her baby?

-Hepatitis B and Hepatitis C can be passed from mother to baby at the third trimester or at birth.
-The risk is higher for women who have both Hepatitis B and Hepatitis C.
+Hepatitis B and Hepatitis C can be passed from mother to baby at birth.
+The risk is higher for women who have both Hepatitis B and Hepatitis C. There are effective methods for reducing the risk of transmission at birth.
+If you are pregnant, you should let your doctor know if you have Hepatitis B or Hepatitis C.

 03. Should a woman with Hep B or Hep C virus infection avoid breastfeeding?